Pettersson-dev/Pettersson-dev.github.io/_posts/2024-10-09-capabilities.md

    Large systems, particularly legacy ones, often become monolithic beasts that are difficult to maintain and evolve.
 Decomposing such systems into capabilities allows architects to isolate distinct functions, each of which can be understood, maintained, and improved independently.
 This approach makes it easier to address specific pain points without overhauling the entire system.

 #### 2. **Enhance Agility**
    As business needs evolve, so too must systems.
 Building around capabilities enables organizations to make targeted changes to specific areas without disrupting the entire structure.
-This modularity fosters agility—teams can adapt and scale individual capabilities faster and with less risk.
+This modularity fosters agility teams can adapt and scale individual capabilities faster and with less risk.

 #### 3. **Facilitate Better Alignment Between Business and IT**
    One of the perennial challenges in IT architecture is ensuring that the technology supports business objectives.
 Capabilities bridge the gap between business and IT by focusing on *what* the business needs to achieve.
 IT can then design, build, and maintain systems that align directly with these capabilities, ensuring that technology serves the organization's strategic goals.